ptrd/agent15/readme.md

 because the Kwik project does not use them.
 The messages that are not implemented are:

 - HelloRetryRequest
-- End of Early Data: not used by QUIC, see https://www.rfc-editor.org/rfc/rfc9001.html#name-removing-the-endofearlydata
+- EndOfEarlyData: not used by QUIC, see https://www.rfc-editor.org/rfc/rfc9001.html#name-removing-the-endofearlydata
 - KeyUpdateRequest: not used by QUIC, see https://www.rfc-editor.org/rfc/rfc9001.html#name-key-update

 Also, not all extensions are supported, see the [source](https://bitbucket.org/pjtr/agent15/src/master/src/net/luminis/tls/extension/)